AdilusPrimus/python-browser-coded-by-ai/README.md

 We'll specialize as we go this browser to become yet another interface for OpenAI APis (ChatGPT).
 I have started coding on my Mac but I contribute as well source code and configurations from my other setup, that is my Linux workstation (Ubuntu).

-> It is amazing how we human beings do adapt to what is in front of us: was it me who became more precise (thus concise) or was it the AI who started to understand the intention here?
-Time will tell...
+> It is amazing how we human beings do adapt to what is in front of us: was it me who became more precise (thus concise), or was it the AI who started to understand the intention here?
+> Time will tell...

-This project will evolve in time by adding more and more features until this tiny browser resembles the ones we are used to.
+This project will evolve in time by adding more and more features until this tiny browser resembles the ones we are used to. we'll br exploring with the AI how to buils an interface for ChatGPT, as the AI proposes to be interfaced.

-Please feel free to contribute ideas in the issues section of the repo.
+**Please feel free to contribute ideas in the issues section of the repo**.

 ### Interacting with Chat GPT

 In this section, I give you some samples of my conversation with the AI.
 This will give you more ideas on how natural a conversation can go, and how this technology behaves in different scenarios.
 The odd thing is that it helps me debug its own code!
-So if it know how to do so, it is a lack of precision from our end (when contributing requirements) or a lack of understanding (or the loss of the current context) from the AI, when it interprets our says.
+So if it knows how to do so, it is a lack of precision from our end (when contributing requirements) or a lack of understanding (or the loss of the current context) from the AI, when it interprets our says.

 #### The chat

 **Me:**
-*Build web browser using **python** and **qtpy5** and show me how t install all dependencies using pip command (python3)*
+*Build web browser using **python** and **qtpy5** and show me how to install all dependencies using pip command (python3)*

 ***ChatGTP:***